hackle/blogger/src/raw/foldr-in-foldl.md

 myFold2 f init (x :: xs) = f x (myFold2 f init xs)
 ```

-Let's see them in action with a trival example (One thing that I learned from `Haskell` or `Idris`, is that trivial examples can be the most important (or confounding) ones).
+Let's see them in action with a trival example (one thing that I have learned from `Haskell` and `Idris`, is that trivial examples can be the most important (or confounding) ones).

 ```Idris
 *myFoldl> myFold1 (::) [] [1..3]